 There is more than one reason to make sure your carpets stay clean.
 You’ll want to maintain the warranty on your carpet in case of damage, and you’ll want to have a clean carpet that doesn’t trap pollen, dust, mold, or other allergens.

-But perhaps most importantly, you’ll want to have a carpet that makes your home warm and inviting.
-You want your family to be comfortable, and you want your guests to feel welcome.
+But perhaps most importantly, you’ll want a carpet that makes your home warm and inviting.
+You want your family to be comfortable and your guests to feel welcome.
 Nothing says uncomfortable or uninviting like a dirty carpet.

-So, maintain your carpet with regular cleaning.
-Make sure that you vacuum and spot clean when necessary and take preventative measures to protect your carpet from wearing.
-Most importantly, make sure that you have a professional carpet cleaner come in on a regular basis to clean the carpet.
+So, maintain your carpet regularly.
+Ensure you vacuum and spot clean when necessary and take preventative measures to clean antique upholstery that protects your carpet from wear.
+Most importantly, ensure that a professional carpet cleaner regularly cleans the carpet.
 This helps keep the carpet clean and disinfected.